pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 > Important: A few important things to note about this:
 >
-> * The CloudKit container identifier must be explicitly provided and unfortuantely cannot be
+> * The CloudKit container identifier must be explicitly provided and unfortunately cannot be
 > extracted from Entitlements.plist automatically.
-That priviledge is only afforded to SwiftData.
+That privilege is only afforded to SwiftData.
 > * You must explicitly provide all tables that you want to synchronize.
 We do this so that you can
 > have the option of having some local tables that are not synchronized to CloudKit.

 Once this work is done the app should work exactly as it did before, but now any changes made to the database will be synchronized to CloudKit.
-You will still interact with your local SQLite database in the same as you always do.
+You will still interact with your local SQLite database the same way you always have.
 You can use ``FetchAll`` to fetch data to be used in a view or `@Observable` model, and you can use the `defaultDatabase` dependency to write to the database.

 ## Designing your schema with synchronization in mind